Tax cut: Multiplier Effect

+Tax Cuts and Productivity

+The relation between the tax rate and government revenue is often depicted by the Laffer curve.
+Experience has shown that with a continuous increase in the tax rate, at one point, the tax revenues start to decrease.
+This phenomenon can be explained by a decrease in the willingness of individuals to work as the government takes away their money.
+The apex point of the parabola represents the revenue-maximizing point for the government.

+The Laffer curve is often criticized for its abstractness as it is in reality very difficult to find the revenue-maximizing point.
+It is hugely dependent on society and its tastes which is mostly fluid while the model simplifies the reality into general tax revenues and tax rates.
+It also considers the single tax rate and single labor supply.
+Furthermore, it does not take into account that tax revenues are not often a continuous function, although with higher tax rates people try to avoid taxes through tax avoidance and tax evasion.
+All these facts bring uncertainty into the position of the revenue-maximizing point.
+Nevertheless, the theoretical ground of the Laffer curve is often used as the justification for tax increases or decreases.

 Reasons

 Governments may cite several reasons for cutting taxes.

 Fairness

 To begin with, money belongs to the person who possesses it, particularly if they earned it.
 Reducing the amount of money that is taken by the government can be seen as increasing fairness.
 However, if tax cuts are financed by cutting government spending, it can be argued that this disproportionately disadvantages low-income earners, as cuts in spending will affect services used mostly by low-income earners, who pay proportionately less tax.

+Tax Equity

+There are two main concepts focused on equity in taxation - horizontal equity and vertical equity.
+The former focuses on the belief, that all individuals should be affected by the same tax burden.
+The latter highlights the importance of the equal relative tax burden, the so-called ability-to-pay principle resulting in the belief that those with higher income should be taxed more heavily.

 Efficiency

 Tax cuts can serve to increase efficiency in the market.
 Cutting taxes can lead to more efficient allocation of resources than would have been the case with higher taxes.
 Generally, private entities are more efficient with their spending than governments.
 Tax cuts allow private entities to use their money in a more efficient manner.

 Incentives

 High taxes generally discourage work and investment.
 When taxes reduce the return from working, it is not surprising that workers are less interested in working.
 Taxes on income create a wedge between what the employee keeps and what the employer pays.
 Higher taxes encourage employers to create fewer jobs than they would with lower taxes.